ConPaaS-team/conpaas/docs/installation.rst

 *conpaas-services/scripts/create_vm/create-img-script.cfg*.

-In the **CUSTOMIZABLE** section of the configuration file, you can define whether you plan to run ConPaaS on Amazon EC2 or OpenNebula.
+In the **CUSTOMIZABLE** section of the configuration file, you can define whether you plan to run ConPaaS on Amazon EC2, OpenStack or OpenNebula.
 Depending on the virtualization technology that your target cloud uses, you should choose either KVM or Xen for the hypervisor.
 Note that for Amazon EC2 this variable needs to be set to Xen.
 Please do not make the recommended size for the image file